OffchainLabs/arbitrum-docs/arbitrum-docs/partials/_contribute-docs-partial.md

 <PublicPreviewBannerPartial />

-The [`developer.arbitrum.io`](https://developer.arbitrum.io/) docs portal is the **single source of truth** for documentation that supports Offchain's product portfolio.
+The [`docs.arbitrum.io`](https://docs.arbitrum.io/) docs portal is the **single source of truth** for documentation that supports Offchain Labs' product portfolio.
 This includes documentation for:

 1. [Building dApps](/quickstart-solidity-hardhat) with Arbitrum’s chains.
 2. [Bridging tokens](../getting-started-users.mdx) to Arbitrum’s chains.